OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 The facet expression, wrapped in quotes, can be useful to manipulate the inputted values before counting.
 For example, you could do a textual cleanup using fingerprint(): `(value.fingerprint()).facetCount(value.fingerprint(),"Gift")`.

 ###### hasField(o, s name)
-Returns a boolean indicating whether o has a member field called name.
-For example, `cell.recon.hasField("match")` will return false if a reconciliation match hasn’t been selected yet, or true if it does.
+Returns a boolean indicating whether o has a member field called [name](expressions#variables).
+For example, `cell.recon.hasField("match")` will return false if a reconciliation match hasn’t been selected yet, or true if it has.
 You cannot chain your desired fields: for example, `cell.hasField(“recon.match”)` will return false even if the above expression returns true).

 ###### coalesce(o1, o2, o3, ...)
-Returns the first non-null from a series of values of any kind.
-For example, `coalesce(value, "")` would return an empty string “” if the value was null, but otherwise return the value.
+Returns the first non-null from a series of objects.
+For example, `coalesce(value, "")` would return an empty string “” if `value` was null, but otherwise return `value`.

 ###### cross(cell, s projectName, s columnName)
 Returns an array of zero or more rows in the project projectName for which the cells in their column columnName have the same content as the cell in your chosen column.
 For example, if two projects contained matching names, and you wanted to pull addresses for people by their names from a project called “People” you would apply the following expression to your column of names: